ai-cfia/fertiscan-backend/docs/README.md

 The `/analyze` route serves to:

 - **Upload and Process Documents**: Allows clients to upload images of documents for analysis.
 - **Extract and Structure Data**: Utilizes Azure Document Intelligence to extract text and layout information from the uploaded documents.
 - **Generate Forms**: Uses OpenAI's GPT-4 to generate a structured JSON inspection containing all the necessary information extracted from the document.
 - **Provide Responses**: Returns the generated inspection to the client, facilitating the inspection and validation processes by providing all relevant data in a structured format.

 In essence, the `/analyze` route automates the extraction and structuring of data from documents, significantly simplifying the workflow for users who need to process and analyze document content.

 ## Deployment

 ![deployment](../out/deployment/Deployment.png)

-### FertiScan Web
+### Plateforme Web Fertiscan

 - **Description**: The user interface of the application.
 - **Repository**: <https://github.com/ai-cfia/fertiscan-frontend/>